akissinger/chyp/README.md

       a * b ; c * d
       = (a ; c) * (b ; d) by refl()

+Note the parentheses tell Chyp that this is a tactic and not a rule name.
+They are empty because `refl` takes zero arguments.

 The `rule` tactic applies the given rewrite rule to the `LHS` in every possible way until it produces `RHS` (or fails).
-When you just provide a rule name `R` after `by`, this is shorthand for `by rule(R)`.
+Most of the rewrites we have done so far have used the rule tactic, which can be applied either explicitly or implicitly just by giving a rule name.
+Namely, for a rule `R`, writing:

+    rewrite foo : lhs = rhs by R

+is actually shorthand for:

+    rewrite foo : lhs = rhs by rule(R)

-Finally, and most interestingly, the `simp` tactic applies a list of given rules as much as possible to both the `LHS` and `RHS` then compares the resulting diagrams.
+Finally, the `simp` tactic applies a list of given rules as much as possible to both the `LHS` and `RHS` then compares the resulting diagrams.
 It could be the case that the given set of rules is non-terminating (i.e. they can be applied forever without reaching a normal form), in which case `simp` gives up after 256 rule applications.

 This can be very useful if the set of rules provided actually yields unique normal forms.
 For example, the monoid laws: